boxyhq/jackson-examples/apps/next-auth/README.md

 # Overview

-SAML Jackson is a complete open source SAML SSO solution.

 This is an example application that shows how [`SAML Jackson`](https://github.com/boxyhq/jackson) and `next-auth` is applied to a basic Next.js app.

 The deployed version can be found at [`saml-demo.boxyhq.com`](https://saml-demo.boxyhq.com).
 You can test the full SAML login flow because we utilize our [Mock SAML](https://mocksaml.com/) service to provide a configuration free demo.